 Yep.
 It’s true.
 You haven’t been to a class for a while.
 You can feel it in your body.
-You’re feeling a bit creaky and sore, but your summer has been really full with family, friends, camping…the works!
-Yahoo!
-The weather is still warm but have you noticed it’s getting darker earlier now and you can feel the coolness at night?
-Fall is right around the corner and now is a perfect time to recommit to your yoga practice.
+You’re feeling a bit creaky and sore and now that it’s getting darker earlier, it`s cooler at night and you are back in your fall schedule.
+I`m telling you: it`s a perfect time to recommit to or begin a yoga practice.

 Getting back to the mat can be an anxiety-provoking experience if you’ve taken a hiatus.
 So, what’s the best way to get back to yoga after a long time away?